Azure/communication-ui-library/docs/references/creating-a-release.md

 This process has the following benefits:

 - The release branch never diverges off of `main`.
 In theory, it is possible to abandon the release branch at any point and create a new one off of `main` without losing work.
 -  All PR reviews happen on `main`, and the cherry-pick PR simply requires a sign-off.
-This avoids non-trivial merge conflicts when the release branch is eventually merged back into `main`.

 ## Publishing the package